cshum/level-transactions/README.md

 and will only be inserted into the store upon successful commit.

 It acquires a write lock for the `key`, and callback only when lock acquired.
-Otherwise if callback with `Deadlock` error, write lock failed due to potential deadlock.
+Otherwise if write lock failed due to potential deadlock, callback with error Deadlock.

 ###tx.del(key[, options][, callback])